Update: priority vaccination for healthcare students

 Vaccination hubs are located across Australia.
 Details are available on the Australian Government website.

-Please note that the Pfizer vaccine (currently recommended for people under 60 years of age) is not available at all vaccination sites.
+Please note that the Pfizer vaccine is not available at all vaccination sites.
 To check availability of the Pfizer vaccine, please contact the vaccination centre/hub directly or call the coronavirus hotline (1800 675 398).